-- 1. No student shall intentionally or inadvertently present others' ideas as his/her own. - 2.
-No student shall give or receive assistance on course assignments beyond the guidelines established by the professor. - 3.
-No student shall violate the academic and intellectual standards as established by the professor, professional association of the discipline or other sanctioning bodies such as the state or federal government.
-It is a joint responsibility of faculty and students to create awareness and understanding of professional standards, and students have the superseding duty to learn professional standards even in the absence of explicit instruction from the faculty. - 4.
-No student shall falsify, fabricate, or distort data through omission, or in any other way misrepresent date unless the student can provide a legitimate rationale appropriate to the discipline. - 5.
-No student shall engage in obstruction, defined as conduct that damages or destroys another person's work or hinders another in her/his academic endeavors. - 6.
-No student shall forge any person's signature. - 7.
-No student shall misrepresent his/her personal accomplishments nor misrepresent information about his/her Adrian College career.
+- No student shall intentionally or inadvertently present others' ideas as his/her own. - No student shall give or receive assistance on course assignments beyond the guidelines established by the professor. - No student shall violate the academic and intellectual standards as established by the professor, professional association of the discipline or other sanctioning bodies such as the state or federal government.
+It is a joint responsibility of faculty and students to create awareness and understanding of professional standards, and students have the superseding duty to learn professional standards even in the absence of explicit instruction from the faculty. - No student shall falsify, fabricate, or distort data through omission, or in any other way misrepresent data. - No student shall engage in obstruction, defined as conduct that damages or destroys another person's work or hinders another in her/his academic endeavors. - No student shall forge any person's signature. - No student shall misrepresent his/her personal accomplishments nor misrepresent information about his/her Adrian College career.